Technical details about moving to MS SQL:

 - Sybase is a good database for the majority of customers and is what comes with your OASIS when installed initially.
 Ingen supports the database once the server is online.
 (Limits above.)

-- We can upgrade Sybase to Oracle 18 SE2 and continue the same level of support.
+- We can upgrade Sybase to Oracle 18 SE2, but Oracle databases must be hosted by us.
 This does cost more, but the database size limits are greater than most servers available hard drive space.

 We do support OASIS on MS SQL Server.

 However, it would be the responsibility of the customer to provide the IT support for database management.
 This includes backup solutions, maintenance, etc. Once the database is online, we will support OASIS running on the SQL server database but we will not provide support for the database itself.

 Ingen Support for Database Options